pralay-giri/coder-media/README.md

 A lightweight social media for learners

 ## Installation
-The following instruction will guide you how to install packeges in client side.

 1. Open `coder-media` project
 2. Locate `cd client` directory
 3. Install packages using :